motion-workshop/motion-sdk-cpp/README.md

 ## Compiler Support

 The Motion SDK requires C++11 support.
-We build and test the Motion SDK on:
+Here are the minimum versions of the compilers we tested.

 - Microsoft Visual Studio 2017
-- Clang 3.3 and later implement all of the ISO C++ 2011 standard
+- Clang 3.3
-- GCC 4.8.1 was the first feature-complete implementation of the 2011 C++ standard
+- GCC 4.8.1

 ## License